 How are Colors Made with Fermentation?

-Natural colors are made in different ways depending on the source material and desired end format – oil vs. water soluble.
+Natural colours are made in different ways depending on the source material and desired end format – oil vs. water soluble.
 These can include juicing, crushing, and selective extraction.
-But one of the ways we can make colors that is not commonly known is through fermentation.
-In this article we’ll walk you through how fermentation colors are made and the types of colors that typically use this process.
+But one of the ways we can make colours that is not commonly known is through fermentation.
+In this article we’ll walk you through how fermentation colours are made and the types of colours that typically use this process.

 What is fermentation?